solana-labs/solana-program-library/libraries/type-length-value/README.md

         }
     }
 }
-impl SplDiscriminates for MyOtherPodValue {
+impl SplDiscriminate for MyOtherPodValue {
     // Some other unique discriminator
     const SPL_DISCRIMINATOR: ArrayDiscriminator = ArrayDiscriminator::new([2; ArrayDiscriminator::LENGTH]);
 }